kwilteam/kwil-js/README.md

 `View` actions may also require a signer, depending on if the original actions were deployed with a `must_sign` attribute.
 You can check if an action requires a signature by calling `kwil.getSchema()`.

 If an action requires a signature, you should chain `.publicKey()` and `.signer()` methods before building.
 You can also customize the message with the `.description()` method.

-If you are using an ED25519 signer, you should also chain a `.nearConfig()` method.

 #### Select Query